 Whether the death was a result of negligent driving, medical negligence or recreational activity wrongdoing, our experienced attorneys will help you obtain the compensation you are entitled to.

 In Hawaii, you must file a wrongful death claim within two years of the date of death.
 If you do not file within this time period, the court will dismiss your case.
 It is imperative that you see an attorney as soon as possible after a death.
-At Tateishi & Pascual, we will determine if you can file a claim and will do so in a timely manner.
+At Tateishi & Tanaka, we will determine if you can file a claim and will do so in a timely manner.